rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab log monitors.md

 - set value > 30 within 15 minute window
 - The recovery value will be set automatically.
 You can have custom recovery settings by selecting 'Edit Recovery Settings'

-- Change the "Historical Trend" graph time to -6h and wait for the graph to update. (sometimes it can get stuck running a previous query).
+- Change the "Historical Trend" graph time to -6h and wait for the graph to update.
+  **Tip: sometimes Historical Trend will get stuck running a previous query.
+To force refresh press Enter in the Query window to apply new query, 'trigger alerts on' or time range settings.

 ![Alt text](images/monitor_log_conditions.png)

 ### Other Settings
-There are many other monitor settings such as naming, notifications and payload.
-For info on these see the [metrics lab](<./Lab metric search and create monitor.md>).
+In this lab the focus is just on considerations for making log searches into monitors.
+There are many other monitor settings such as naming, notifications, payload variables and playbooks.
+For a lab on these settings try the: [metrics lab](<./Lab metric search and create monitor.md>).

-- **cancel the monitor** and return to the log search screen
+- **cancel out of the new monitor** and return to the log search screen

 ## 3. Create a Monitor for a timeslice query
 In some log monitor scenarios the query might contain a timeslice operator and that can impact final evaluation.